in-async/AdColony-Android-SDK-wiki-ja/Showing-V4VC-Videos.md

 * "vc_decline"
   * Transaction finished.
 Return this when the uid is not valid or the security check is not passed.
 * Anything else
   * AdColony will periodically retry to contact your server with this transaction.
-This should only be used in the case of some error.
+This should only be used in the case of some error.<br>
 **Note:** The only acceptable reasons to not reward a transaction are if the uid was invalid, the security check did not pass, or the transaction was a duplicate which was already rewarded.